Jessie Eden

-Jessie Eden (née Shrimpton; 24 February 1902 – 27 September 1986) was a British trade union leader and communist activist, most famous for leading between 40,000 to 50,000 households during the Birmingham rent-strike of 1939.
-She was also involved in the construction of the Soviet Union's Moscow Metro, convincing women at Birmingham's Joseph Lucas motor factory to join the 1926 UK General Strike, and leading an unprecedented and successful strike of 10,000 factory worker women in 1931.
-For her commitment to helping improve the working conditions of English factory workers, she was awarded the T&G gold medal from Ernest Bevin.
-Later in life, she served for three decades as Birmingham city's federation of council house tenants.
+Jessie Eden (née Shrimpton; 24 February 1902 – 27 September 1986) was a British trade union leader and communist activist, most famous for leading between 40,000 and 50,000 households during the Birmingham rent-strike of 1939.

+She convinced women at Birmingham's Joseph Lucas motor factory to join the 1926 UK General Strike, and led an unprecedented and successful strike of 10,000 factory worker women in 1931.
+Later in life, she served for three decades as Birmingham city's federation of council house tenants and she was also involved in the construction of the Soviet Union's Moscow Metro.
 Her involvement in the trade unions of the English Midlands led to a massive increase in women joining British trade unions.

 She was a lifelong supporter of both the Transport and General Workers' Union (T&G), and of the Communist Party of Great Britain (CPGB) of which she was a leading member.

-In popular culture, she is best known for her depiction in the fictional British television series Peaky Blinders (played by Charlie Murphy), causing both controversies over how her personal life was portrayed and a renewed interest in British trade union history.
+For her commitment to helping improve the working conditions of English factory workers, she was awarded the T&G gold medal from Ernest Bevin.

 Early life

 Jessie Eden was born on 24 February 1902 at 61 Talbot Street, which was then listed as Birmingham's All Saints sub-district.
 Her mother was a 17-year-old suffrage campaigner also called Jessie, and her father was a "jeweller journeyman" called William.
 She grew up with her family in the Jewellery Quarter of Hockley, Birmingham.
 This district of Birmingham was close to the Lucas Electrics factory, where Eden later become a worker, and would become famous for due to her trade union activism.
-Jessie was the eldest of three daughters belonging to Jessie and William, the other two called May and Nell.
+Jessie was the eldest of three daughters of Jessie and William, the other two called May and Nell.
 By 1911 the family were living at 32 Court 2 House, Bridge Street, and her father now aged 27 was working as a "wireman".

 A brief marriage in the summer of 1923 in Kings Norton to a man called Albert Eden would see Jessie change her last name from Shrimpton to Eden, the name for which she would become most known.
-Later in life, she described her short marriage to Albert Eden as a "folly", and that she was unsatisfied with being married to somebody who did not share her political beliefs.
+Later in life, she described her short marriage to Eden as a "folly", and that she was unsatisfied with being married to somebody who did not share her political beliefs.
 Despite the marriage's short length, the couple adopted a son called Douglas (Douggie to friends), however, his parental status is disputed and many members of Eden's family believe that Douglas was a blood relative of Jessie Eden (see Personal and Family Life).